mhd-sdk/haveibeenrocked/README.md

 - Use gitmojis (or conventionnal commits convention)
 - Try out v0 for initial frontend design
 - use tailwind as it is pretty hyped (usually use styled component but some changes would be fun)
+- Open api Documentation (maybe with swagger ? would be cool to make a tool that use ai to parse go code and generate docs...)

 ## Notes
 - I chose to make a multi-stage image for the frontend, first layer for building Vite, second for lightweight production-ready